 In our analysis of thousands of customer service calls from home services businesses over 7 months, we found something alarming: 74.1% of calls went completely unanswered.

 That's nearly three out of four potential customers getting voicemail.
+If you're not actively working to reduce missed calls, every unanswered ring is revenue lost to a competitor.

 And according to industry research, 85% of callers won't call back if their first call goes unanswered.
 They'll call your competitor instead.
+At minimum, a missed call text-back system gives callers a way to engage even when you can't pick up.

 Here's the breakdown from our data: